komapper/komapper.github.io/content/en/docs/Overview/_index.md

 val query = QueryDsl.from(e).where { a.street eq "STREET 101" }.orderBy(a.id)
 ```

-### Immutable and composable queries
+### Immutable and composable queries {#immutable-and-composable-queries}

-Komapper query objects are immutable.
+Komapper's queries are virtually immutable.
-So you can compose them safely:
+Therefore, they are safely composable without worrying about problems associated with state sharing.

 ```kotlin
 // get a generated metamodel